How we charge for our services

 - ZAR 12,500* – Expert Witness Fee, per reserved trial date – to provide testimony in chief, or during cross-examination (added to Number 1, above).

-- *Please visit this page for our latest fee structures.
+- *Please visit this page for my latest fee structures.

-Appointing us earlier
+Appointing me earlier

 Number of Vehicles Involved

-In instances where we are not present at the scene of a collision, the number of vehicles involved can greatly impact the scope and effort required for our investigation.
+In certain circumstances where I am not present at the scene of a collision, it is important to note that the number of vehicles involved can significantly impact the scope and effort required for my investigation.
 A single-vehicle collision, involving only one vehicle, would require a limited amount of time and effort at the scene.
-Therefore, our standard protocol of examining each vehicle would not be necessary.
+Therefore, my standard protocol of examining each vehicle would not be necessary.